We prepare 1040 (individual) returns. (1040A and 1040EZ forms are no longer offered by the IRS.)

 1. Gather all your records of income.

 These are W-2 forms (from employers) and 1099 forms (from other payers).
 If you run a small business, there may be records for cash receipts also.
 If you belong to a partnership, S Corporation, etc. you will receive a K-1 form from them.
-Note while 1099 forms have to be mailed to you by February 15, K-1 forms do not have to be mailed to you until March 15.
+Note while 1099 forms have to be put in the mail to you by January 31, K-1 forms do not have to be mailed to you until March 15.

 2. Gather all your records of expenses.

-This may be on forms (such as 1098 for mortgage interest paid), or may be on individual receipts.
+This may be on forms (such as 1098 for mortgage interest paid), or may be on individual receipts if you have a small business or rental.

 3. Gather personal information.